-Incidents which are recorded in the incident book are also shared with the parent/s.
+Incidents which are recorded are also shared with the parent/s.
 The parent's response is recorded and parents are invited to confirm their agreement of the record by jointly signing with the teacher.

-On an annual basis the entries in the incident book are reviewed by Chairperson of the Board of Governors and the Principal.
+On an annual basis incidents are reviewed by Chairperson of the Board of Governors and the Principal.